an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 ### `process.exec(path: string, [args: [string]], [env: [key: string]: string]) -> Output`

 Execute given binary and return its output.
+Module dir is used as the binary's current directory.

 ```ts
 type Output = {